saber13812002/ar-php-laravel/README.md

 <a href="https://github.com/saber13812002/persian-php-laravel"><img src="https://img.shields.io/github/stars/saber13812002/persian-php-laravel" /></a>
 </p>

-# laravel package for the Ar-PHP Project
+# laravel package for the persian-PHP Project

-this is just a wrapper to use with laravel for the Ar-PHP Library, for more details checkout [khaled-alshamaa: ar-php](https://github.com/khaled-alshamaa/ar-php)
+this is just a wrapper to use with laravel for the persian-PHP Library, for more details checkout [khaled-alshamaa: persian-php](https://github.com/khaled-alshamaa/persian-php)
 ## Installation
 You can install the package via composer:
 ```bash